Delaunay/mlbaselines/olympus/studies/variance/README.rst

    $ python olympus/studies/variance/main.py \
        --uri 'mongodb://{username}:{password}@{host}/{db}?authSource={db}' \
-       --database 'db' \
+       --database {db} \
        --config olympus/studies/variance/configs/tiny.yaml \
        --namespace tiny-var \
-       --max-trials 200 \
+       --num-experiments 200 \
        --save-dir olympus/studies/variance/results

-This will register a random search algorithm in the database and wait for the algorithm to complete before parsing the results and saving them in ``olympus/studies/variance/results/variance_tiny-var.json``.
+This will register all tasks to study the difference sources of variation and wait for all tasks to complete before parsing the results and saving them in ``olympus/studies/variance/results/variance_tiny-var.json``.
+You can run this from your laptop, no need to run it on the cluster.
+The script is resumable.
+You can restart the script to monitor the processes or fetch the final results to get the json file.

 To execute the trials you must start workers with: